 My research focuses on social movements, urban violence and uneven development in the Americas.
 I am primarily an ethnographer, but also conduct survey research and policy analysis.
-I am especially committed to including Participatory Action Research, including my participants in the construction and dissemination of scholarship.
+I am especially committed to Participatory Action Research, which prioritizes the inclusion of research participants in the construction and dissemination of scholarship.
 I am currently working on two projects in Rio de Janeiro.
 The first looks at the relationship between race and knowledge production.
 The second documents the impact of the pandemic on Rio de Janeiro's favela residents, with a focus on Cidade de Deus.
-My next major project will explore the connections and configurations of emergent forms of activism in Tijuana and Baltimore.
+My next major project will explore the connections and configurations of emergent forms of activism in other cities across the Americas.
 I am especially interested in considering how transnational activism has expanded along with transnational drug trafficking organizations to challenge state oppression and violent governance.

 Activism Under Fire: The Politics of Non-Violence in Rio de Janeiro's Most Dangerous 'Favela'